tristanqtn/tristanqtn/README.md

 ### 💻 Technologies

 Want to learn more about the technologies I work with?
-Check out my [technologies.md](./Technologies.md) file!
+Check out my favourite [technologies](./technologies/) !